smol-rs/smol/README.md

 To use tokio-based libraries with smol, apply the [`async-compat`] adapter to futures and I/O types.

+See the [`smol-macros`] crate if you want a no proc-macro, fast compiling, easy-to-use async main and/or multi-threaded Executor setup out of the box.

 ## Examples

 Connect to an HTTP website, make a GET request, and pipe the response to the standard output: